nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 Route: E7 -> E6 -> EW2 -> E4A -> E4 -> E3 -> E2 -> EA
 ------------------------------------------------------------------------------------------------------------
 ```
-- When the day command is entered, the application will display the list of available days
+- When the `show daily route` command is entered, the application will display the list of available days
   for which daily routes have been saved.

 - NUSMaze will then prompt you for a `DAY_NUMBER`.

-:warning: The `DAY_NUMBER` must be the index of one of the available days which has been
+:warning: The `DAY_NUMBER` must be the index of one of the available days which has been displayed.
-  displayed.

 #### 4.5.3 Clearing daily route
 Clears the schedule of the selected day, if applicable.<br>
-Format : `delete daily route` → `DAY_NUMBER`
+Format : `delete daily route` → `DAY_NUMBER` <br>
 Example :
 ```
 ------------------------------------------------------------------------------------------------------------